ahmedali6/translator/README.md

 This is a simple translation app that uses Amazon Web Services (AWS) to provide a user-friendly interface for translating text.
 The app makes use of the following AWS services:

 - Lambda function: To process the text, source language, and target language inputs and perform the translation.
 - API Gateway: To invoke the Lambda function for the frontend.
 - S3 bucket: To host the frontend webpage.
 - Cloudfront: To serve the webpage hosted on the S3 bucket.
+- Route53: To route custom domains to the API Gateway and CloudFront
+- Cert manager: To create ssl certs to be able to use HTTPS
 # Frontend

 The frontend of the app is built using Bootstrap, jQuery, HTML, and CSS.
 It provides a simple page for users to input the text to be translated, choose the source and    target languages, and get the translated text.
 The page is hosted on a private S3 bucket and served through Cloudfront, making it accessible at https://translate.letstrack.nl .